catmaid/CATMAID/sphinx-doc/source/installation.rst

 2. Install required Python packages
 ###################################

-We recommend the use of Python 2.7.
-CATMAID is likely to run with Python 2.6 as well, but Python 2.7 is used for development and testing.
+We recommend the use of Python 2.7 for production use at the moment, but Python 3.5 should work equally well.
+With a few more limitations PyPy2 can be used as ell (no cropping, no back-end plotting, no synapse clustering, no ontology clustering).

 We strongly recommend that you install all Python package dependencies into a virtualenv, so that they are isolated from the system-wide installed packages